Workflow Engine Architecture¶

 from the validator output during output-stage assertion evaluation).

 (not once per run).
-It queries SignalDefinition rows across all steps in the
+It gathers promotions across all steps in the workflow

-This means promoted outputs from step N are available as s.<signal_name> in
+This means promoted values from step N are available as

 Phase 4: Cross-step output access via steps¶